hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/utils/__init__.md

 *   **Data Generation:** For functions that accept more complex data structures or file paths, you might want to use fixtures to generate test data or create temporary files.

 Remember to replace the placeholder comments and example data with your actual code and data.
-This comprehensive example demonstrates best practices for writing effective `pytest` tests.
+This comprehensive example demonStartes best practices for writing effective `pytest` tests.
 Remember to tailor the tests to the specific functionality in your `aliexpress/utils` module.